charlieburd/crypto_crystal_ball/README.md

 Create an interactive map that displays environment indicators for specific areas, such as the air quality for different counties.
 The tool's intended purpose will be for home buyers/builders to be able to gage which areas of a landscape are deemed the most environmentally friendly or are projected to be in the future.

-TBD are which indicators we would like to measure, the area covered by the tool (country, state, city) and the size of the scored sectors (county, zip code, neighborhood)
+TBD are which indicators we would like to measure, the area covered by the tool (country, state, city) and the size of the scored sectors (county, zip code, neighborhood).

+Our machine learning model will be based around a linear regression.
+It will look at our indicators over a period of 5 years and help forecast which areas will continue to improve their environmental initiatives.

 ## Team Members - Roles
  * Charlie Burd - Information Manager